graphql-perl/graphql-perl/README.md

 The creation of this work has been sponsored by Perl Careers:
 [https://perl.careers/](https://perl.careers/).

+Artur Khabibullin `<rtkh at cpan.org>` contributed valuable ports of the JavaScript tests.

 # LICENSE AND COPYRIGHT

 Copyright 2017 Ed J.